Where have all the abattoirs gone?

 What can you do right now?

-• Speak out on social media!
-Let governments know what we stand to lose if abattoirs continue to close their doors to smallholders, and we have no support in place to build micro abattoirs.
-Here’s an example of what you can do to show what will be lost in your local community.
+- Speak out on social media!
+Tag your local member to let them know what we stand to lose if abattoirs continue to close their doors to smallholders, and we have no support in place to build micro abattoirs.
 Don’t forget to tag us (@ausfoodsov) so we can share your message across our platforms.
-If you’re having trouble clicking through to the link, we’ve pasted this example below:

 What is AFSA doing?

-AFSA has been hard at work on the National Abattoir Campaign, which includes pulling together important information and resources for farmers to take action on building their own micro-abattoirs, as well as working collaboratively with state governments to get urgent measures enacted to safeguard the future of small-scale livestock farming.
-This includes:
+AFSA has been hard at work on the National Abattoir Campaign, pulling together important resources for farmers to take action and build their own micro-abattoirs, as well as working collaboratively with state governments to get urgent measures enacted to safeguard the future of small-scale livestock farming.

 Meat Collective Starter Pack

-If you would like to grab a copy of the Meat Collective Starter Pack, please ensure you sign up for AFSA membership, then email us to get access;
+If you would like to grab a copy of the Meat Collective Starter Pack, please ensure you sign up for AFSA membership, then email us to get access: admin @ afsa.org.au

 What have we achieved so far?